kekuchan/swarmbject/docs/std/str/View.md

 # "std::str::View" class:

-Used to create a const view of a substring, thus it only points to the substring, instead of making a copy of it.
+Points to a substring, thus it creates only a view of a string, instead of making a copy of it.

 ## "data" data member: